top of page

 Efficient Jaw Surgery in Winnipeg

 When people think about braces, they don’t think about surgery.
 I understand that – I feel the same way.
 No orthodontist wants to suggest jaw surgery, unless it really makes sense and it can in some cases.
-If you need a jaw surgery in Winnipeg, reach out to Dr. John Campbell .
-For further questions, speak to us.
+If you require jaw surgery, I will walk you through the process, set up a referral to a specialist, and be there with you every step of the way.

 Braces are a wonderful tool to align your teeth – finishing the job that nature started.
 Braces do more than line up your teeth.
 You also want the upper and lower teeth to fit together so they work together with a good bite.
 And you want your teeth to harmonize with your face for the best smile.
 Nature has the same goals.
 But the jaws don’t always match to give you the best harmony and balance.